mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Gaining wives is not certain.
 Each time a possible acquisition is indicated, a Patriarchy check must be made.
-More wives means greater status, so K’kree males will try hard to gain as many as possible.
-A K’kree male who has not yet married will be accompanied by an entourage of other bachelors, servants and the like
+More wives means greater status, so K'kree males will try hard to gain as many as possible.
+A K'kree male who has not yet married will be accompanied by an entourage of other bachelors, servants and the like